Topics included in this article:

 Below are the steps for mounting the camera on a wall or ceiling:

-- Open the dome by unscrewing three housing screws with included Torx tool.
+- Open the dome by unscrewing three housing screws with included Torx security tool.

 - Use included mounting template to drill holes for screws and cable.